Capilano Suspension Bridge with Kids: Everything Families Need to Know

 No one in my family was scared on this walk, but my kids were a little tired at this point of our trip, after hours of walking and running through bridges and trees.
 I ended up carrying our toddler most of the way.

-A women wearing a tushbaby carrier walking across the cliff walk of Capilano Suspension Bridge Park in Vancouver
+A grown-up with carrying a child along the cliff walk at Capilano Suspension Bridge Park in Vancouver Canada

 The Cliff House Restaurant passed out a kid’s menu that was also a coloring page, crayons, and plastic kid’s cups with lids.
 We ordered butter chicken and salmon, both delicious options that we knew our kids would love.